josephhughes/viral-bioinformatics-training/Reference_assembly/GECO_RefAlignment_Practical.md

 **NB:** commands are presented within code blocks - some are long and stretch off the page within a scrollpane.

 ## 1.1: Illumina shotgun
-In shotgun sequencing, the reads are randomly sheared into different size using either using an enzyme or by virbration.
+In shotgun sequencing, the reads are randomly sheared into different size using either an enzyme or by vibration.
 This results in a number of short fragments that are subsequently sequenced using Illumina.
 In most cases, you need sufficient starting material to achieve this.
 Here we will use as an example, SARS2 that has been cultured up in Vero cells before sequencing.